pepopowitz/getting-unstuck/slides/src/03-explain.md

 ---
 Layout: module
+# 1. Explain
-## Explain the problem
+# the problem
 ---

-Trail: Explain
+Trail: 1.
+Explain

-### Write up an email/Slack message/StackOverflow post describing the problem
+## Write a message describing the problem

 Notes: